James Patten Paul: Life in Salt Lake City

 The ensuing marriage between James Patten Paul and Elizabeth was a practical one.
-Elizabeth had been given a small patch of land, and James was widowed, had four children of his own, and needed a wife with stamina.
+Elizabeth had taken her two remaining daughters to an acre and a quarter of land which had been allocated to her on the valley's east bench, and she dug out part of the hillside to build a makeshift kitchen.
+The three meanwhile slept in the covered wagon they had used on the trail.
+James was widowed, had four children of his own, and needed a wife with stamina.
 The couple set about building an adobe home on Elizabeth's patch, and when they ran out of nails for the roof, Elizabeth managed to purchase further supplies by selling some items of Welsh clothing she still owned.
 The family thrived, and five further children were born to the Paul family.
+According to LDS Church history, Mattie "loved her stepfather, and, once away at medical school, used his last name as her own."
 Although he earned little in his capacity of cabinet maker on the Union Pacific Railroad, Paul lent his stepdaughter Mattie as much money as he could afford for her medical studies, and built her a wooden trunk for her clothes and books.
 After she graduated as a medical doctor, Paul added a wing to his house for her to use as an office.